Konar (caste)

-Konar is a sub-caste of Yadav or Yadava community from the Indian state of Tamil Nadu.They are traditionally held to be a pastoral community involved in cattle herding and cultivation. who are otherwise also known as Ayar and Idaiyar, and who appear in the ancient Sangam literature as occupants of the Mullai (forest region).
-However, historically they have held positions such as kings and chieftains.
+Konar is a Hindu caste found in the Indian state of Tamil Nadu.
+They are traditionally a pastoral community involved in cattle herding and cultivation.
+They are a part of the Yadav community, and are also known as Ayar and Idaiyar, and appear in the ancient Sangam literature as occupants of the Mullai (forest region).

 Etymology

-According to Alf Hiltebeitel, Konar is a regional name for Yadava, the caste to which Krishna belongs.
-Several vaishnavite texts associate Krishna with the Aayar caste, or konar, most notably the Thiruppavai, composed by goddess Andal herself, most notably referring Krishna as the “Aayar kulathu mani vilakke”.
+According to Alf Hiltebeitel, Konar is a Tamil caste who can trace their origin to Yadava, the caste to which Krishna belongs.
+Several Vaishnavite texts associate Krishna with the Aayar caste, or Konar, most notably the Thiruppavai, composed by goddess Andal herself, most notably referring Krishna as the “Aayar kulathu mani vilakke”.
 The caste name is interchangeable with the names Konar and Kovalar being derived from Tamil word Kōn, which can mean "king" and "herdsmen".
-The word might be derived from the from Tamil word kōl, a herdsman's staff.
+The word might be derived from the Tamil word kōl, a herdsman's staff.
 The Tamil word kōl also means a king's sceptre.